Ranveer Brar: Web Series

-Awards, associations and recognition
+Awards and recognition

-Brar is an Honorary member at the James Beard Foundation and recognised by the same for his culinary contribution.
+Brar is an Honorary member at the James Beard Foundation and recognized by the same for his culinary contribution.
 He has received recognition for his contribution to various cuisines by several institutions such as AIWF, AICA, as also the Mayor of Boston.
 In addition he has also represented India at the WPF.
 He has handled banquets at the Rashtrapati Bhawan and at the Prime Minister's residence, plus cooked for several Hollywood and Bollywood celebrities, both in the US and India.
 Ranveer Brar has been associated with several brands in the capacity of culinary consultant and brand ambassador.
-Brands he has been associated with are - Mercedes-Benz India (past), Bertolli Olive oil (past), SunGold Kiwifruit in India marketed by Zespri International (past), Gadre Marine Export Pvt Ltd (past), Philips India Kitchen Appliances (current), Parag Milk Foods (current), Victorinox (Current), among others.
+Brands he has been associated with are - Mercedes-Benz India (past), Bertolli Olive oil (past), SunGold Kiwifruit in India marketed by Zespri International (past), Gadre Marine Export Pvt Ltd (past), Parag Milk Foods (current), Victorinox (Current), among others.
 Ranveer Brar was awarded 'Indian of the Year' for Chef and TV Host of the year 2017.

-He also received LFEGA ‘Food Entertainer of the Year’ for 2018.
+He also received LFEGA 'Food Entertainer of the Year' for 2018.